 What differentiates Sidekick?

-Today, anyone’s work and personal life is basically a fight between browser tabs.
+Today, anyone’s work and personal life is a fight between browser tabs.
 Staying organized gets out of control with multiple windows, tabs, and pop-ups which, let’s face it, kills the battery and does nothing but distractions.
-We love the fact that SideKick doesn’t refresh tabs you haven’t been using or looking at which minimizes CPU usage and keeps your desktop-focused.
+We love that SideKick doesn’t refresh tabs you haven’t been using or looking at, minimizing CPU usage and keeping your desktop focused.
 Who doesn’t need that?

 Sidekick doesn’t have an ad-based business model so that we can block ads and trackers without compromise.

 Sidekick saves memory by automatically suspending tabs that you don’t need at the moment.